 Thornton Taxes Explained

-provide tax information for all types of businesses, including service-only
+These general workshops provide tax information for all types of businesses,

-remittance of sales & use taxes and how to file your returns!
+license, collection and remittance of sales & use taxes and how to file

 About the Revenue Division